lvm/bjork-js/README.md

 # Bjork

 [This is my library, there are many like it, but this one is mine](https://www.youtube.com/watch?v=YoU2hlDJmFE).
-So, yes: Yet another JavaScript implementation of E. Bjorklund algorithm.
+So, yes: Yet another JavaScript implementation of E. Bjorklund's algorithm.

 ## Usage